-‘TransLink 2017 By The Numbers’ is a four-part Daily Hive series on the latest annual ridership data on Metro Vancouver’s public transit system.
+‘TransLink 2017 By The Numbers’ is a three-part Daily Hive series on the latest annual ridership data on Metro Vancouver’s public transit system.
 This is the third part of the series.

 Just how many fare gates are at each SkyTrain station and SeaBus terminal in Metro Vancouver?

 Based on data from TransLink’s 2017 Transit Network Performance Review, there are over 400 fare gates to process the average of 487,000 boardings per weekday on the three SkyTrain lines and SeaBus ferry service.